kayqq/craft-cloudfront-purge/README.md

 3. Add a CloudFront distribution ID
 4. Add the region in which the distribution is, example: `us-west-1`.

+**Optional**

+5. Add a path prefix, applicable if you’re using CloudFront as CDN for your assets and have configured subfolders or custom behaviors.
+6. Add a path suffix, applicable if you want to add trailing slash, wild card operator, or other custom behaviors.

 Note: IAM role permissions must be configured to allow for invalidation creation for CloudFront.

 ## Using CloudFront Purge